A Washington-area man seeks to end veteran suicides one breath at a time.

 WASHINGTON, D.C. – Robert Beckman is a man of many titles.
 For starters, he’s a veteran.
 He served as a pilot in the United States Air Force from 1970 to 1975, during the Vietnam War era.

-In his lifetime, he’s been a college football star, a PhD, a nuclear non-proliferation specialist and an Intelligence Community Knowledge Management CIO.
+In his lifetime, he’s been a college football star, a PhD, a nuclear non-proliferation specialist and an executive in the intelligence community.
+However, it’s his current volunteer job that Beckman is most proud of.

 “We’re not a formal organization.
 We’re volunteers.
 Everybody works pro bono,” Beckman said.
 “And we’re primarily veterans trying to stop suicide among service members – and in the process, change medicine.”